 When your blood sugar levels fall too low, you usually feel it.

-You might become dizzy and sleepy all of the sudden with an elevated heartbeat.
+You might suddenly become dizzy and sleepy with an elevated heartbeat.

 Blood sugar rises when you eat foods high in carbohydrates.

-That’s why you should aim to eat foods higher in protein, fiber, and fat.
+That’s why you should eat foods higher in protein, fiber, and fat.
 These healthier selections balance blood sugar, keeping you full.

 Carb-heavy foods are broken down into glucose by your body.
 Glucose (sugar) is your body’s preferred source of fuel.